trytouca/trytouca/docs/sdk/cpp/quickstart.md

 {% hint style="info" %}

 This section is meant to introduce basic function API of our C++ core library.
-See our [C++ Client Library](cpp-library.md) document to learn how to use Touca to develop regression test tools.
+See our Main API document to learn how to use Touca to develop regression test tools.

 {% endhint %}